aeternity/aepp-sdk-js/docs/quick-start.md

 # Quick Start

-## 1. Define imports
+## 1. Specify imports
-For the following snippets in the guide we specify multiple imports.
+For the following snippets in the guide you need to specify multiple imports.
 Most imports like `Universal`, `MemoryAccount` & `Node` are [Stamps](https://stampit.js.org/essentials/what-is-a-stamp) that compose certain functionalities.
 Others like `AmountFormatter` & `Crypto` are util modules with typical function exports.

 ```js
 import {